Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 Consider a hypothetical chat app like Facebook Messenger or Slack.
 If you don't have connectivity, then your messages can't be sent to their recipient.
 And you can't receive messages sent by them.
 This is a brute fact of nature.
 Our hypothetical app should then notify the user they are offline and that their messages cannot be sent _right now_.

 But this doesn't mean that the app can't send them _later_, when the user regains connectivity.
 You might want to allow the user to enter a series of messages when they are offline.
 The app can then hold these messages in memory and send them to their recipient when connectivity is regained.
-**(Note: This might be a bad example for the event driven model?
-Because the user should _know_ their messages haven't been sent yet.)**

-This is an example of _offline tolerant functionality_ - or just _offline functionality_.
+This is an example of **offline tolerant functionality** - or just **offline functionality**.
 As mentioned above, the Traditional Request Driven architecture does not support features like this.
 So then how can we go about implementing offline functionality?

 There are, of course, a countless number of alternative architectures that one might concoct to handle these offline scenarios.
 I'd like to explore three particular architectures that have been used for mobile app projects I've been a part of.
-Let's call them the **Token Queue Request Driven**, **Token Queue Request Driven with Optimistic Updates**, and **Event Queue with Optimistic Updates** architectures. **(Note: Mention Stride & Flex here?)**.
+Let's call them the

+* **Token Queue Request Driven** architecture
+* **Token Queue Request Driven with Optimistic Updates** architecture, and
+* **Event Queue with Optimistic Updates** architecture

 ## Request Driven - Token Queue Online